 Researchers are welcome during regular hours and a $5/person fee does apply.
 Usually there are staff people on hand to assist but to be certain, call ahead if you need help.
 Listings of the collection are included in the links below, where you may search for key words.

 Copies of documents are available for researchers to use, originals are stored.
-Researchers are not permitted to bring bags, food or drink into the facilities.
+Researchers are not permitted to bring food or drink into the library area.
 Copies are available at .25 per copy for non-DCHS members and photographs are allowed.
-Additional research assistance is available at $20/hour with a prepaid fee.